History

 While Deep Democracy was set up to spread these basic common tools of peer support to a variety of groups and issue movements, one early project (www.Vets4Vets,US) focused on returning Iraq and Afghanistan veterans and attracted substantial financial support from one generous donor David Gelbaum through his Iraq-Afghanistan Deployment Impact Fund.
 As a consequence, Deep Democracy focused exclusively on this group from 2005 to the end of 2009 when a separate nonprofit was set up with the name Vets4Vets to execute this project.
 With over 2500 returning veterans trained in the Deep Democracy model of peer support in over 80 free residential, weekend workshops, Vets4Vets has become one of the premier organizations supporting returning veterans.
 It was honored by Admiral Mullen, Chairman of the Joint Chiefs of Staff, in a Pentagon ceremony and repeatedly featured in the national and local media.

 Jim is continuing his peer support work with veterans as the Veterans Information Coordinator for the Reevaluation Counseling Community.
-He will co-lead a workshop for veterans and potential allies to veterans in January, 2012.
+He led workshops for veterans and potential allies to veterans in January, 2012 and 2014.
 An application is available on this website under the Veterans drop down menu.
-Experience in co-counseling is generally required although other interested parties can contact Jim.
+He currently directs a new program “Veterans Challenge Islamophobia” for Veterans For Peace.

 Jim got his BA and MBA from Harvard and his Ph.D. from Cornell.
 He worked for seven years as a Professor at MIT’s Sloan School of Management where he taught in the Sloan Fellows and Senior Executives Programs.
 He consulted and conducted research for a number of Fortune 500 companies and large nonprofits.
 He arbitrated over two dozen labor-management disputes.